-Judging: 3 and 7 May 2019 at 3M, Charnwood Campus, 10 Bakewell Road, Loughborough, LE11 5RB.
-Please indicate your preferred judging date/time on the entry form.
+Virtual judging: 24, 25 and 26 May 2022 at 3M, Charnwood Campus, Loughborough.
+Please indicate your preferred date/time on the entry form.

 Entries will be screened to ensure they meet the entry criteria.
-Students, accompanied by their teacher, will be invited to present their marble runs to the judges and give a presentation of up to 10 minutes on their background research, experimentation, final design and construction.
-The presentation can take any form (Powerpoint® slides, poster, songs, drama, simple talk etc.) and should aim to build the students’ confidence, communication and presentation skills.
-The judges will ask questions about the marble run and the students’ work.
+Students will be asked to deliver a presentation of up to 10 minutes length to demonstrate their marble run and talk through their background research, material selection, design experimentation and construction processes.
+The judges will ask questions about the marble run and their STEM learning.
 All members of a team should play a part in the presentation.

-Marble runs that incorporate a variety of different methods and/or materials for slowing the marble’s descent will score highly
+Marble runs must incorporate a minimum of three different methods of slowing the marble’s descent.
+Additional methods will score more marks

 Up to 20 marks for quality of the presentation

 Up to 15 marks for the marble run’s style, aesthetics and visual appeal

 The students’ year group will be taken into account when awarding marks

 Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation event on Friday 17 June 2022